 Brindleyplace is home to more than 28 businesses employing some 10,000 people as well as restaurants, bars and cafes, the internationally-acclaimed Ikon gallery, Crescent Theatre and National SEALIFE Centre.

-For further information please contact Guy Thompson, Senior Director at GVA on 0121 609 8692 or firstname.lastname@example.org.
+For more information please contact Guy Thompson at GVA on 0121 609 8692 or firstname.lastname@example.org.